Single-letter Chain Rule for Quantum Relative Entropy: Introduction

 and proved that equality holds if and only if $\rho = \mc{R}_{\sigma,\mc{M}}(\mc{M}(\rho))$.
 This result initiated the systematic study of recoverability.
 Fawzi and Renner~\cite{fawzi15} gave the first quantitative refinement, proving that the conditional mutual information of a tripartite state lower bounds the fidelity of recovery:

 This revealed that small conditional mutual information guarantees the existence of a high-fidelity recovery channel.

-An important refinement came with the recognition that the~\emph{measured relative entropy}\footnote{Sometimes defined as the supremum over all POVMs.}, is the correct quantity in strengthened inequalities.
-Here $P_\rho^{G}$ is the probability distribution generated by measuring POVM $G=\{G_i\}$ on $\rho$.
-Brand\~{a}o, Harrow, Aram, Oppenehim and Strekchuck~\cite{brandao2015quantum} established
+An important refinement came with the recognition that the~\emph{measured relative entropy}, is the correct quantity in strengthened inequalities.
+Here $P_\rho^{M}$ is the probability distribution generated by measuring POVM $M=\{M_i\}$ on $\rho$.
+Brand\~{a}o, Harrow, Aram, Oppenheim and Strelchuck~\cite{brandao2015quantum} established

 This result demonstrates that the conditional mutual information upper-bounds the optimal measured relative entropy between the true tripartite state and any state recovered from its marginal on~$AB$, optimized over all possible measurements.